A Comprehensive Guide to Varroa Mite Treatment

 - Leave your overalls, gloves, and hat in a plastic bag inside the apiary site until advised by your country’s apiary officials.

 - Report it immediately to your country’s pest control organization.

-There are several cultural approaches that aim to reduce the reproduction of mites, which include the following:
+There are several cultural approaches towards treatments for Varroa mites that aim to reduce their reproduction.
+This includes the following:

-Using mite-resistant bees for varroa mite control can help minimize the reliance on chemicals.
+Using mite-resistant bees for Varroa mite control can help minimize the reliance on chemicals.
 For instance, Russian bees have shown a slower mite population increase than other bees.
-Varroa-sensitive hygiene (VSH) bees tend to remove dead brood quickly and may also do well at removing mites from the hive.
+Varroa-sensitive hygiene (VSH) bees tend to remove dead broods quickly and may also do well at removing mites from the hive.

 Small Cell Comb